vinstic-myshell/myshell-doc-en/product-manual/product-update-log/may-update-log.md

 ### 20230504 v3.1&#x20;

 * The Bot Workshop is officially launched: supporting the selection of name, avatar, introduction, system prompts, and TTS.
-In the next week, we will gradually support highly powerful functions such as customizing chat functions and integrating knowledge bases!
+In the next week, we will gradually support highly powerful functions such as customizing chat functions and accessing knowledge bases!
-* The product interaction framework is updated: using the most familiar IM features - chat, list, and personal center, a BOT's IM is super cool!
+* The product interaction framework is updated: using the most familiar IM features - chat, list, and personal center, creating a super cool IM for a bot!
 * The membership system is updated: divided into ordinary and Genesis, with 5 levels each.
-The Genesis Pass will focus on the rights of robot creation.
+The Genesis Pass will focus on the rights of bot creation.
 A limited-time free trial will be launched soon, and all users above level 2 can enjoy all the functions of level 5!
 * Telegram binding is supported: this is a new attempt to cross-platform and cross-APP.
-The web version in the future can bind to various APPs on different platforms and enjoy the same membership rights.
+The web version in the future can bind to various APPs across different platforms and enjoy the same membership rights.

 ### 20230503&#x20;

 @Ethan | Support is now available.
 This is our further upgrade of the knowledge base capability in the workshop, which surpasses other known knowledge base capabilities on the market.
 This BOT can obtain detailed information from documents and tell users the source of the answer.
-This is a single-round dialogue BOT, and you can answer questions about the MyShell project by @ing it in DC.
-In the next few days, a knowledge base component with the same capability will also be launched in MyShell's robot creation workshop for your own BOT!
+This is a single-round dialogue bot, and you can answer questions about the MyShell project by @ing it in DC.
+In the next few days, a knowledge base component with the same capability will also be launched in MyShell's bot creation workshop for your own BOT!